durvaal/analysis-system/README.md

 # Analysis System

-Binary and sequential search analysis with javascript.
+Experimenting Binary and Sequential search analysis with javascript.
+Experimenting Bubble and Selection sort analysis with javascript.

 ## Installation